Here are some beautiful photographs of fault lines for you to gawp at…

 Why not have a professionally trained carer visit your / your family members home and taking care of them?
 Just give your local home care agency a call and arrange a free home visit, they’ll go through all of the details and plans with you.

-Most of these domiciliary care providers offer 24/7 in home care called ‘live in care’.
+Home care peterborough by Bluebird and many other domiciliary care agencies can provide 24/7 in home care called ‘live in care’.
 Live in care involves a professionally trained carer living in your home (or your family members home) and supporting them with day to day activities.

 This will be a rather expensive option compared to the others, but will give you the most freedom while allowing your family member to live within the comfort of their home still.
 Which I do believe reading was very helpful for people suffering from dementia.